hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/106__Kalyan.md

  Advaitins, all the sentences that attacks Advaitins can be ad hominem.
 The arguments are originally from Appayya Dikshitar, while Sri Subrahmanian brought it forth for us.
- The sentences including​1.
+ The sentences including1.
- ​"​Looks
+ "Looks
- like advaitins are a divided lot since Shankara and Madhusudhana Saraswati consider Krishna as Ishwara and the latter considers Rama also as Ishwara.​"​ rather than, "How can we reconcile the opinions ofSriShankaracharyaandSriMadhusudhana
+ like advaitins are a divided lot since Shankara and Madhusudhana Saraswati consider Krishna as Ishwara and the latter considers Rama also as Ishwara." rather than, "How can we reconcile the opinions ofSriShankaracharyaandSriMadhusudhana
  Saraswathi who consider ..."
- 2.Appayya Dikshitha probably has not studied the entire Mahabharata3​.Appayya Dikshita ultimately comes out as a very poor reader of the great epic.​​were ad hominem.​ I have only said that
+ 2.Appayya Dikshitha probably has not studied the entire Mahabharata3.Appayya Dikshita ultimately comes out as a very poor reader of the great epic.were ad hominem.
+I have only said that
  Appayya Dikshita comes across as a poor reader of the epic.
  Here is the reason why - Rama does not become a jIva just because he goes to svarga and is under Indra's lordship